 In other words, it may be better to pay larger fees but drive a greater number of sales.

 The issue of support and customer service is also vital.
 If, as a business, you’re relying on these providers to process payments fast and efficiently, you need to know you can quickly access help if there are any problems.
+The same goes for trustworthiness, if customers don’t trust the payment gateway you’re using, this could harm your conversions and reputation.

 There are various complaints about almost all of these providers online.
 To some extent, this is to be expected, as any company with lots of clients will make a mistake now and then, but there may be some who handle issues better than others.